frictionlessdata/datapackage/specs/data-package.md

 #### `version`

 a version string identifying the version of the package.
-It should conform to the [Semantic Versioning][semver] requirements.
+It should conform to the [Semantic Versioning][semver] requirements and follow the [Data Package Version](https://frictionlessdata.io/specs/patterns/#data-package-version) pattern.

 #### `sources`